Sewer Backup Answering Service

 It gathers address, access, fixture impact, photos if requested, water-use context, tenant status, owner-thread pressure, and whether the issue appears isolated or spreading.

-Book, route, or prepare the callback
+Book, escalate, or prepare the callback

-Calls iando.ai can answer, route, or recover
+Calls iando.ai can answer, escalate, or recover

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.